Social Anxiety

 Let’s analyze a TikTok video through the lens of social anxiety

-I’m going to bring TikTok into the conversation because there is this video that is making the rounds on TikTok, maybe on Instagram as well, and it has millions of views.
+I’m going to bring TikTok into the conversation because this video is making the rounds on TikTok, maybe on Instagram as well, and it has millions of views.

-So I’m going to walk you through this video and we’re going to dissect it, talk about what happened in it, and what I think should be the main takeaways and why I think it’s super relevant when it comes to social anxiety and what some of the lessons are from it.
+So, I’m going to walk you through this video, and we’re going to dissect it, talk about what happened in it, and discuss what I think should be the main takeaways.
+I’ll also explain why I think it’s super relevant to social anxiety and what some of the lessons are from it.

-This video that’s making the rounds is about a college professor who is giving his class of students two options.
+This video making the rounds is about a college professor giving his class of students two options.

 A girl sitting in the front row raises her hand.
-She gets up, does a 15-second dance and then she just walks back to her seat.
+She gets up, does a 15-second dance, and then walks back to her seat.

 It’s up there in things I will never understand or be able to write about.

-With TikTok, you kind of always have to have the benefit of the doubt.
-Is the video real or not?
+With TikTok, you always have to give the benefit of the doubt.
+Is the video real?

-You kind of have to think about the intentions and the possibilities.
-So anyway, even if the video is staged, I do want to talk about it.
-Because you should always choose option one when you’re presented with it.
+You have to think about the intentions and the possibilities.
+So, even if the video is staged, I do want to talk about it because you should always choose option one when you’re presented with it.

-And I know, I know you’re going to be like, nope, no Rox, I’m not doing it, I’m not going do that.
+And I know you’re going to be like, nope, no Rox, I’m not doing it, I’m not going do that.

-And the good part is that you can also write the 30-page paper if that is something that you feel you’re going to miss out on.
+The good part is that you can also write the 30-page paper if that is something you feel you will miss out on.
 You can do both.

-Now, you might say, “but Rox, I’m terrified.
+Now, you might say, “But Rox, I’m terrified.
 I’ll be terrible.
-I don’t know any dance moves and people are just going to laugh at me”.
+I don’t know any dance moves, and people will just laugh at me”.

 Or you’re going to say, “Rox, it’s just too much for my social anxiety.
 I could never live with myself after that”.